 We have chosen the sociocratic method of governance for making community decisions.
 In this method, all members are given the opportunity to take part in determining what is best to do for the community.
 We do this respectfully even when there might be initial differences of opinion regarding the preferred decision.
 We practice compassionate communication to accomplish this.
 For more details regarding the sociocratic method of governance, please see the information in our shared documents.

-- All Equity members will be responsible for obtaining whatever financing they require for the purchase of their prospective unit.
-Pre-qualification is not required for Equity membership, but it’s a good idea to look into it.
+- All founder members will be responsible for obtaining whatever financing they require for the purchase of their prospective unit.
+Pre-qualification is not required for founder membership, but it’s a good idea to look into it.

-- Equity members will make additional deposits during the preconstruction period in amounts not to exceed either $15,000 (Pathfinders) or the expected down payment for their chosen unit (Pioneers).
+- Founding members will make additional deposits during the preconstruction period in amounts not to exceed the expected down payment for their chosen unit.
 The schedule of upcoming payments will be announced in time to be ready for it.

 - All adults are required to provide evidence that they have no record of child abuse.
 This is accomplished by getting a PA Act 33 Clearance.
 The procedure is described in Appendix B. It takes about two weeks and costs $13.